 The Centre for Quantum Dynamics undertakes experimental and theoretical studies of the dynamics of quantum systems.
-These are systems composed of microscopic particles such as photons, electrons, and atoms, the behaviour of which is governed by quantum mechanics, and is very different from the familiar behaviour of macroscopic systems.
+These systems are composed of microscopic particles such as photons, electrons, and atoms.
+What makes them fascinating is their behaviour: they defy the principles of physics that govern the more familiar behaviour of macroscopic systems.

-The Centre aims to understand dynamics better, to develop new ways of controlling it, and to apply it in future technologies such as the quantum internet and laser-accelerated particle therapy.
+We aim to understand quantum dynamics better, to develop new ways of controlling it, and to apply it to future technologies such as the quantum internet and laser-accelerated particle therapy.

 A collaborative environment

 Our theoretical and experimental physicists are encouraged to exchange ideas and work collaboratively.
 This creates an exciting environment where boundaries are pushed every day, making it ideal for the training of research higher degree, honours and undergraduate students.